graze1234/raven-wiki/README.md

 ## wget used
-wget -i /path/to/above/filelist.txt -N /where/to/save/raven-wiki/
+wget -i /path/to/above/filelist.txt -P /where/to/save/raven-wiki/